Norbury High School for Girls

 • Contract: permanent

-Applicants should be patient, with the ability to listen and build constructive relationships with students.
-Experience of working with young people with special needs particularly within a formal educational setting would be advantageous.
+Applicants should be patient, with the ability to listen and build constructive relationships with young people.
+Experience of working with young people with special needs, particularly within a formal education setting, would be advantageous.

-Candidates must be computer-literate; have GCSE grade C (or equivalent) in English and maths; and understand the barriers to learning faced by those with SEN. A qualification in British Sign Language would be desirable as we have a number of hearing-impaired students joining the school.
+The successful candidate must be computer-literate, have GCSE grade C (or equivalent) in English and maths with an awareness of the barriers to learning that students with SEN face.
+A British Sign Language qualification would be desirable as we have a number of hearing-impaired students joining the school.

 • Contract: permanent